HanLingsgjk/SEAFLOW3D/README.md

 Before training, please set the dataset path correctly in the corresponding scripts.

-Make sure the dataset directory structure matches the code requirements.
+Make sure the dataset directory structure matches the code requirements.(at Dataset_home/dataset_3dflowuvd.py)

 ## Training